 Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in income producing floating rate loans and other floating rate debt securities.
 The Fund invests primarily in senior floating rate loans of domestic and foreign borrowers ("Senior Loans").
 Senior Loans typically are secured with specific collateral and have a claim on the assets and/or stock of the borrower that is senior to subordinated debtholders and stockholders of the borrower.
-Loans usually are of below investment grade quality and have below investment grade credit ratings, which ratings are associated with securities having high risk, speculative characteristics (sometimes referred to as "junk").
+Loans usually are of below investment grade quality and have below investment grade credit ratings, which ratings are associated with securities having high risk, speculative characteristics (sometimes referred to as "iunk").

-The Fund may also invest in secured and unsecured subordinated loans, second lien loans and subordinated bridge loans ("Junior Loans"), other floating rate debt securities, fixed-income debt obligations and money market instruments.
+The Fund may also invest in secured and unsecured subordinated loans, second lien loans and subordinated bridge loans (collectively, "Junior Loans"), other floating rate debt securities, fixed-income debt obligations and money market instruments.
 Other floating rate debt securities, fixed-income debt securities and money market instruments may include: bonds, notes and debentures issued by corporations; debt securities issued or guaranteed by the U.S. Government or one of its agencies or instrumentalities; and commercial paper.
 Money market instruments with a remaining maturity of less than 60 days are deemed floating rate debt securities.
 Senior Loans and Junior Loans are referred to together herein as "loans."
 The Fund may invest up to 25% of its total assets in U.S. dollar denominated foreign Senior Loans.

 The investment adviser seeks to maintain broad borrower and industry diversification among the Fund's loans.
 When selecting loans, the investment adviser seeks to implement a systematic risk-weighted approach that utilizes fundamental analysis of risk/return characteristics.
 Loans may be sold, if in the opinion of the investment adviser, the risk-return profile deteriorates or to pursue more attractive investment opportunities.
-In managing the Fund, the investment adviser seeks to invest in a portfolio of loans that it believes will be less volatile over time than the general loan market.
 Preservation of capital is considered when consistent with the Fund's investment objective.
+The portfolio managers may also consider financially material environmental, social and governance factors in evaluating an issuer.
+These considerations may be taken into account alongside other fundamental research in the investment selection process.